NDB-91/Search-Engine/readme.md

 - **Command Pattern:**
     Used to encapsulate user actions (e.g., view, download, or exit) as commands, making it easier to extend or modify the CLI behavior.

+## Progress
+### Phase 1 tasks (11/04 - 13/04)
+- Ngô Đa Báu
+    - Learn and implement a basic search engine
+    - Generate or gather academic documents for universities (stored as text files).
+- Nguyễn Văn Chiến (https://drive.google.com/drive/folders/1r5ub6TMLJNeTc8KTuxTEhqJeb2-vHstA)
+    - Design a basic document management model for the university
+    - Draw a schema for the above model (using ER model or relational model)
+    - Describe constraints (if any)
+    - Draw a class diagram for the above model.

+### Phase 2 tasks (14/04 - 20/04)
+- Ngô Đa Báu
+    - Continue building search engine
+    - Apply SOLID principles, dependency injection principles
+    - Demonstrate compliance with OOP principles and principles, use design patterns
+- Nguyễn Văn Chiến
+    - Implement the designed model - basic document management for university
+    - Apply SOLID principles, dependency injection principles
+    - Demonstrate compliance with OOP principles and principles, use design patterns

+### Phase 3 tasks (22/04 - 29/04)
+- Ngô Đa Báu
+    - Add Trie Tree for search engine
+    - Implement TF-IDF ranking
+- Nguyễn Văn Chiến
+    - Continue building the document managemen system for the university
+    - Apply SOLID principles and dependency injection principles
+    - Demonstrate compliance with OOP principles and use design patterns
+    - Implement user roles for signing into the application
+        - Student: Search documents
+        - Lecturer: Search documents and documents

+### Phase 4 tasks (1/5 - 5/5)
+- Prepare project requirements for progress reporting